Wild & Working Horses

 I wondered if she longed to throw me off and run for the hills, mane flying in the wind, hooves galloping across the dusty terrain.
 I wouldn’t blame her.

-Fantasy stopped abruptly to eat some grass.
-Not wanting to hold up the group, I attempted to move her on, gently kicking her side, as if I knew what I was doing.
-The look she gave quickly shut me up.
+Fantasy stopped abruptly to eat some grass so I attempted to move her on, gently kicking her side, trying to look like I knew what I was doing.

 Our uneasy partnership reminded me of how partnerships are often formed under capitalism.
 A trade off where neither party is fully satisfied.
 Fantasy had been trained to give me a good time, and in return she would have food, care and shelter.
 She lives a decent life, although I wondered how much of her own it really was.